 Financial Aid.
 Approximately eighty-five percent of Westmont students receive some form of financial aid.
 All students admitted to Westmont are eligible to apply for financial assistance.
-Students receive financial aid funds in the form of scholarships, grants, loans, and work-study jobs.
+Students receive financial aid funds in the form of scholarships, grants, loans, and student employment.